ytiurin/test-chart/Readme.md

 Chart should load history data and show live updates.

-There are two ''s types:
+There are two chart's types:

 - intraday price chart.
 It shows a price in every moment. `F(t) = P(t)`
 - intraday percent change chart.
 It shows a percent change from the start of the day. `F(t) = (P(t) - P(0))/P(0) * 100%`